Updated August 23, 2022

 The physical evidence involved is insignificant or lacking in integrity.

-There is reasonable doubt related to you commiting the crime in question.
+There is reasonable doubt that you committed the crime in question.